Odejide-Oluwafemi/Odejide-Oluwafemi/README.md

 - 👋 Hi, I’m @Lord-Dregg
 - 👀 I’m interested in Mobile App and Game Development
-- 🌱 I’m currently learning C++, Godot Game Engine, Flutter and Dart
+- 🌱 I’m currently learning C++, C#, Game Development with Godot and Unity, App Development with Flutter and Dart
 - 💞️ I’m looking to collaborate on Mobile App and Video Game Projects

 <!---